 - Using a knife, make an “X” in the bottom of the tomato.

-- Plop into a pot of boiling water for a minute.
+- Gently place the tomatoes into a pot of boiling water for a minute.

-- Remove and place in a bowl of ice water.
+- Remove the tomatoes from the water and place in a bowl of ice water.

 - The skin removes easily.
 Chop and use in soup or whatever recipe you like.